 Step 1: Gather the Brewing Materials

-• Airlock: An airlock is an ideal piece of equipment placed on top of the fermenter.
+- Airlock: An airlock is an excellent piece of equipment placed on top of the fermenter.
 It allows the gas to escape from the fermenter.
 It also prevents oxygen and other contaminants from entering.

-• Hydrometer: This one helps brewers measure the specific gravity of liquid to determine the alcohol content of beer.
-You must take the original gravity (OG) and final gravity (FG) to get the ABV(alcohol by volume) of the beer.
+- Hydrometer: This one helps you measure the specific gravity of liquid to determine alcohol content of beer.
+You must take the original gravity (OG) and final gravity (FG) to get the ABV (alcohol by volume) of the beer.

-• Immersion chiller: This equipment is ideal for cooling the wort (unfermented sugar) after boiling.
+- Immersion chiller: This equipment is ideal for cooling the wort after boiling.
 Cooling helps achieve a desirable temperature for fermentation.
 You can use an ice bath if you don’t have an immersion chiller.

 Step 2: Malting